cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/spring-expensereport-app-tutorial.md

 Once you have added service implementation classes, ensure you aren't getting errors.

 ## **Step 3:** Adding the controller
 The Controller is responsible for mapping requests.
 The `@RequestMapping` annotation is used to map requests onto specific handler methods.
-The following table explains the URLs we used in the ExpenseReport application.
+The following table explains the urls which we used in ExpenseReport application.

 <table class="spring-tutorial-index-table">
     <thead>